PreternaturalAI/preternatural-github-actions/USING.md

 ## Build Action

 The Build Action runs Preternatural build commands on repositories with specified Xcode configurations.
+The xcactivitylog steps are optional and will not stop the workflow if they fail.

 ### Build Action Inputs